burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 13. Short Syntax for Nested Namespaces

 A nested namespace is essentially the namespace inside another namespace.
-Example:
+Example of code valid for C++98:

 ```cpp
 // Valid from C++98